-An avid collaborator, Camila Agosto seeks to discover intersections of her work with artistic fields through partnerships with other musicians, visual artists, choreographers, and creators.
-Her output ranges from acoustic and electroacoustic concert works to orchestral scores, and from solo instruments to larger ensembles.
-Camila's compositions are both fully notated and improvisational and include interdisciplinary projects with visual media and dance.
-She uses extended instrumental techniques and emphasizes the exploration of different timbral and textural elements, often seeking to explore the sonic potentialities of acoustic instruments.
-In the same vein, Camila also highlights and exposes the human element of live performance.
+An avid collaborator, Camila Agosto is an electroacoustic composer and interdisciplinary artist currently based in New York City.
+Camila seeks to discover intersections of her work with additional artistic fields through partnerships with other musicians, visual artists, choreographers, instrument builders, and creators.
+Her projects range from acoustic and electroacoustic concert works and orchestral scores to interdisciplinary projects incorporating visual media and dance, and from solo instruments and larger ensembles to fixed media works.
+Her music is both fully notated and improvisational and often employs extended instrumental techniques, exhibiting a particular emphasis on the exploration of different timbral and textural elements.
+Within her works, Camila is interested in uncovering the sonic potentialities of acoustic instruments through highlighting and exposing the human element of live performance.

-Camila is currently pursuing a Doctoral degree in composition at Columbia University.
+Camila is currently ABD at Columbia University in Music Composition.
 She holds a Master’s degree from the Peabody Institute of the Johns Hopkins University and a Bachelors in Music from Montclair State University.
-Her teachers include Oscar Bettison, Marcos Balter, and Du Yun.
-She has also worked with Anna Thorvaldsdottir, Sabrina Schroeder, George Lewis, Amy Williams, and Juraj Kojs.
+Her teachers include Zosha Di Castri, Seth Cluett, Brad Garton, George Lewis, Oscar Bettison, Marcos Balter and Du Yun.
+She has also worked with Anna Thorvaldsdottir, Sabrina Schroeder, Amy Williams, and Juraj Kojs.
 Camila was a composition fellow at the New Music on the Point Festival, the Cortona Sessions for New Music, and the Summer Music programs at the Banff Center for Arts and Creativity.
 A recipient of the Randolph S. Rothschild Scholarship, Camila has also received awards and scholarships from the Marshall M. Williams Endowment and Sorel Organization.